makx21/Interesting-tasks/README.md

 interesting-tasks
 =================

-Interesting tasks , from the others resources
+Interesting tasks , from chekio and the others resources